 6.3.1.1 If required underframes may be manufactured from channels or angles of appropriate dimensions made of aluminium alloy.

-6.3.2 Mine cars required to be mechanically engaged -underneath by rams or creepers shall be fitted for the purpose with solid bar of mild steel as near as possible to the wheel axle (see Fig. 2).
+6.3.2 Mine cars required to be mechanically engaged underneath by rams or creepers shall be fitted for the purpose with solid bar of mild steel as near as possible to the wheel axle (see Fig. 2).

 6.3.2.1 In addition to the welding, the bar shall be securely bolted to the underframe.